named-data/NDN-packet-spec/signature.rst

 ::

-    SignatureValue ::= SIGNATURE-VALUE-TYPE TLV-LENGTH
+    SignatureValue = SIGNATURE-VALUE-TYPE TLV-LENGTH
-                         BYTE+(=ECDSA over SHA256{Name, MetaInfo, Content, SignatureInfo})
+                       *OCTET ; == ECDSA over SHA256{Name, MetaInfo, Content, SignatureInfo}

-    InterestSignatureValue ::= INTEREST-SIGNATURE-VALUE-TYPE TLV-LENGTH(=32)
+    InterestSignatureValue = INTEREST-SIGNATURE-VALUE-TYPE TLV-LENGTH
-                         BYTE+(=ECDSA over SHA256{Name(without T, L, and ParametersSha256DigestComponent),
+                               *OCTET ; == ECDSA over SHA256{Name(without T, L, and ParametersSha256DigestComponent),
-                                                  ApplicationParameters,
+                                                             ApplicationParameters, InterestSignatureInfo}
-                                                  InterestSignatureInfo})

 .. note::

-   The SignatureValue size depends on the private key length used during the signing process (about 63 bytes for a 224 bit key).
+   The TLV-LENGTH of these elements depends on the elliptic curve used during the signing process (about 63 bytes for a 224 bit key).

 This type of signature ensures strict provenance of a Data packet, provided that the signature verifies and the signature issuer is authorized to sign the Data packet.
 The signature issuer is identified using the :ref:`KeyLocator` block in the :ref:`SignatureInfo <Signature>` block of the ``SignatureSha256WithEcdsa``.
 KeyDigest option in ``KeyLocator`` is defined as SHA256 digest over the DER encoding of the SubjectPublicKeyInfo for an EC key as defined by `RFC 5480 <http://www.ietf.org/rfc/rfc5480.txt>`_.
 See the :ref:`KeyLocator section <KeyLocator>` for more detail.

-The value of ``SignatureValue`` of ``SignatureSha256WithEcdsa`` is a DER encoded DSA signature as defined in `Section 2.2.3 in RFC 3279 <http://tools.ietf.org/html/rfc3279#section-2.2.3>`_.
+The value of ``SignatureValue`` of ``SignatureSha256WithEcdsa`` is a DER encoded ECDSA signature as defined in `Section 2.2.3 in RFC 3279 <http://tools.ietf.org/html/rfc3279#section-2.2.3>`_.

 ::